TebogoII/MPC3000/README.md

-# MPC3000 - Virtual Drum Machine & Sampler
+# MPC3000 - Virtual Drum Machine & Sampler UI

-A virtual drum machine and sampler inspired by the MPC3000.
+A virtual drum machine and sampler UI inspired by the MPC3000.

 ## Installation